waylund/04-trails-app/.github/PULL_REQUEST_TEMPLATE.md

-## Trail Hazard App - Boulde React Coding Night
+## Trail Hazard App - Boulder React Coding Night

 Thank you for contributing!
 Please take a moment to review our [**contributing guidelines**](https://github.com/boulderReactCodingNight/04-trails-app/blob/master/docs/general/contributing.md) to make the process easy and effective for everyone involved.